-\section{Regularized Exponentially Tilted Empirical Likelihood}
+\section{Regularized exponentially tilted empirical likelihood}

-In \cref{sec:wetel}, we did not explicitly discuss the specification of pseudo-data for WETEL.
-When \({m}\) is fixed, the convex hull constraint issue may arise in WETEL, where \({\bm{0}} \notin {\textnormal{Conv}_N(\bm{\theta})}\) for certain values of \({\bm{\theta}}\), unless the pseudo-data are carefully specified.
-Even if we adopt a strategy like the one in \cref{eq:ael pseudo observation}, the limitation remains because the specification of pseudo-data, regardless of careful selection or the magnitude of \({m}\), still needs to depend on the observed data and parameter values.
+When \({m}\) is fixed, the convex hull constraint issue may arise in WETEL, where \({0} \notin {\textnormal{Conv}_N(\theta)}\) for certain values of \({\theta}\), unless the pseudo-data are carefully specified.
+Even if we adopt a strategy like the one in \eqref{eq:ael pseudo observation}, the limitation remains because the specification of pseudo-data, regardless of careful selection or the magnitude of \({m}\), still needs to depend on the observed data and parameter values.
 In this sense, the pseudo-data approach can be viewed as an ad-hoc solution that pragmatically addresses the issue but does not fully resolve the underlying challenge associated with a finite \({m}\).

 In this section, we consider a procedure where \({m}\) tends to infinity, enabling the pseudo-data to represent a continuous distribution in the limit.
 Since ETEL induces an exponential family of distributions supported on the data, a natural choice for the pseudo-data is a continuous exponential family distribution.
-To accomplish this, we introduce an auxiliary random variable \({\widetilde{\bm{g}}} \sim {N(\bm{\mu}, \bm{\Sigma})}\) with known \({\bm{\mu}}\) and \({\bm{\Sigma}}\), where \({\bm{\Sigma}}\) is assumed to be of full rank.
-The pseudo-data \({\{\widetilde{\bm{g}}_1, \widetilde{\bm{g}}_2, \dots \}}\) may be selected as appropriate quantiles of \({N(\bm{\mu}, \bm{\Sigma})}\), aiming to approximate the distribution as \({m}\) increases.
-For the purposes of our discussion, we assume that the pseudo-data are independent samples from \({N(\bm{\mu}, \bm{\Sigma})}\), while treating the sample size \({n}\) and the parameter \({\bm{\theta}}\) as fixed.
+To accomplish this, we introduce an auxiliary random variable \({\widetilde{g}} \sim {N(\mu, \Sigma)}\) with known \({\mu}\) and \({\Sigma}\), where \({\Sigma}\) is assumed to be of full rank.
+The pseudo-data \({\{\widetilde{g}_1, \widetilde{g}_2, \dots \}}\) may be selected as appropriate quantiles of \({N(\mu, \Sigma)}\), aiming to approximate the distribution as \({m}\) increases.
+For the purposes of our discussion, we assume that the pseudo-data are independent samples from \({N(\mu, \Sigma)}\), while treating the sample size \({n}\) and the parameter \({\theta}\) as fixed.